Table of Contents

 The Stone of Romance, Royalty, and Wisdom

-While other precious gemstones were claimed to be the gem of royals, sapphire is here to prove itself as the rightful king to the throne as kings, queens, and prominent personalities across histories donned this what others called the stone of divine favor.
+While other precious gemstones were claimed to be the gem of royals, sapphire is here to prove itself as the rightful king to the throne as kings, queens, and prominent personalities across histories donned this gem or what others called the stone of divine favor.

 - Napoleon Bonaparte’s engagement ring to Josephine